mph-/lcapy/doc/tutorial.rst

 Introduction
 ============

-mcircuit is a set of circuit analysis classes for Python.
+lcapy is a set of circuit analysis classes for Python.
 It will only solve linear, time invariant networks.
 In other words, networks comprised of basic circuit elements (R, L, C, etc.) that do not vary with time.